How to Install Polystyrene Molding

 Before You Begin

-Below are the instruction steps to complete this job yourself.
+Below are the instruction steps about how to install molding.
 But if you're not sure you want to tackle the work, click here to get to

 Answer some basic questions about your job and find Carpenters in your area.